RCIC-UCI-Public/tensorflow-admix/README.md

 Load modules to setup environment and configure system build via the `./configure` at the root of the source tree.
 This script prompts for the location of TensorFlow dependencies and asks for additional build configuration options.
+See yamlspecs/README-build-tensorflow for a complete set of questions.
 ```bash
 module load bazel/0.26.1
 module load cuda/10.1.243